 Our Governing Body also has Associate Members.
 Associate Members are not governors and do not have a vote at Full Governing Body meetings but they are entitled to attend Full Governing Body meetings and to receive the papers for them.
 Our Associate Members are invited to participate in specific committees relevant to the particular skills that they bring and are usually given the right to vote on some or all matters raised at those committee meetings.

-The Governing Body also has a Clerk.
+The Governing Body also has a School Governance Professional (Clerk).

 You can also read our Terms of Reference: Terms of Reference (2020)